As of: May 2017

-Creation of a comprehensive framework for NAMAs and MRV in Viet Nam
+Creation of a overarching framework for NAMAs and MRV in Viet Nam

 Objective and activities

 The aim of the project is to support the Vietnamese Ministry of Natural Resources and Environment (MONRE) in coordinating the implementation of nationally appropriate mitigation actions (NAMAs) that satisfy the international standards for measurement, reporting and verification (MRV).
 Viet Nam's greenhouse gas emissions are rapidly increasing, while at the same time the country is exposed to the impacts of climate change due to its long coastline.
 Within this context, the government of Viet Nam is pursuing a constructive climate policy approach in order to reduce the country's greenhouse gas emissions.
 With the project's support, Viet Nam is building up the personnel and institutional structures that are needed to successfully develop and implement NAMAs.
-Within MONRE, a new national coordinating and advisory body for NAMAs will provide support to the specialised ministries in the planning and implementation of the selected NAMAs, while also advancing the development of a national MRV system.
-To contribute to creating such a system, the project partners are developing an online platform that collects emissions data and information, and makes these widely available.
+Within MONRE, a new national coordinating and advisory body for NAMA development will provide support to line ministries in the planning and implementation of the selected NAMAs.
+In this context, a web-based online MRV portal will be set up.
+The portal will serve as a knowledge and communication platform for MONRE and its affiliated institutions as well as for the ministries.
 The experience gained within the context of this project will be disseminated internationally through regional and global dialogue forums and peer-to-peer learning platforms, among other things.

 State of implementation/results